FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/user-roles.md

 *   **Party Leader:** A student who creates a "Party" (study group).
 They have the ability to set party rules and invite other students to join.

-*   **System Admin (The Game Master):** A privileged user responsible for the technical oversight and maintenance of the QuestLearn platform.
+*   **System Admin (The Game Master):** A privileged user responsible for the technical oversight and maintenance of the RogueLearn platform.
 They have access to the back-end interface to monitor application health and performance.